awsdocs/amazon-sagemaker-developer-guide/doc_source/how-it-works-hosting.md

 1. **Create an HTTPS endpoint**—Provide the endpoint configuration to Amazon SageMaker\.
 The service launches the ML compute instances and deploys the model or models as specified in the configuration\.
 For more information, see the [CreateEndpoint](API_CreateEndpoint.md) API\.
 To get inferences from the model, client applications send requests to the Amazon SageMaker Runtime HTTPS endpoint\.
 For more information about the API, see the [InvokeEndpoint](API_runtime_InvokeEndpoint.md) API\.

+**Note**
+When you create an endpoint, Amazon SageMaker attaches an Amazon EBS storage volume to each ML compute instance that hosts the endpoint\.
+The size of the storage volume depends on the instance type\.
+For a list of instance types that Amazon SageMaker hosting service supports, see [AWS Service Limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_sagemaker)\.
+For a list of the sizes of the storage volumes that Amazon SageMaker attaches to each instance, see [Amazon SageMaker ML Instance Types](https://aws.amazon.com/sagemaker/pricing/instance-types/)\.

 To increase a model's accuracy, you might choose to save the user's input data and ground truth, if available, as part of the training data\.
 You can then retrain the model periodically with a larger, improved training dataset\.

-## Considerations for Deploying Models on Amazon SageMaker Hosting Services<a name="how-it-works-hosting-related-considerations"></a>
+## Best Practices for Deploying Models on Amazon SageMaker Hosting Services<a name="how-it-works-hosting-related-considerations"></a>

 When hosting models using Amazon SageMaker hosting services, consider the following:
 + Typically, a client application sends requests to the Amazon SageMaker HTTPS endpoint to obtain inferences from a deployed model\.
 You can also send requests to this endpoint from your Jupyter notebook during testing\.